UGC platforms streamline how brands gather user-generated content. We explain what to consider to pick the best UGC software based on your brand's...

 Still, that doesn’t replace the time and legwork required to carry these tasks out.
 Not by a long shot.

 Like any marketing tactic, scalability matters.
 The same applies to influencer marketing.

-Thing is, the TCM is tailor-made for one-off promotions versus always-on campaigns.
-Consider how the Marketplace discourages scalability due to…
+Thing is, the TCM is tailor-made for one-off promotions versus ongoing campaigns.
+Consider how the Marketplace discourages scaling due to...

 - Limited creator partnerships.
 This is the big one.
 Right now, brands are currently limited to working with 20 creators per campaign.
 This restricts the amount of content your campaigns generate.
-For reference, we’ve run multi-month campaigns that involve thousands of creators.
+For reference, Statusphere's platform has run multi-month campaigns that involve thousands of creators.

 - Pricing.
 Many creators’ per-post prices on the Marketplace are on the higher end when it comes to price.
 Think about how you’re stretching your influencer marketing budget.
 Does it make sense to pay for a handful of posts that you have to coordinate yourself?
 Would it make more sense to source more content from smaller creators from a hands-off, scalable platform?